-The number of books is not astounding, but the mere fact that there are still being translated, written and published books in Ancient Greek… Is the language really dead, then?
+The number of books is not astounding, but the mere fact that there are still being translated, written, and published books in Ancient Greek… Is the language really dead, then?

 Another question that you could pose is what makes a language.
 For Ancient Greek to be considered dead, you’d have to consider it a unique language separate from Modern Greek.
 But if it’s a second language, where did Modern Language come from then?

-Ancient Greek became Modern Greek like Old English became Modern English.
+Ancient Greek became Modern Greek in a similar way to how Old English became Modern English.
 But would you consider Old English a dead language?

-Is Greek a dead language?
+So Is Greek a Dead Language?

 To sum up, I don’t believe that you could say that Greek is a dead language.
-Even Ancient Greek is a language that’s still in uses and produces new works, even if they’re mostly symbolic.
+Even Ancient Greek is a language that’s still in use and produces new works, even if they’re mostly symbolic.